nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 clients without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. A user should be able to see clearly with reasonably large texts.
 5. The user interface should be simple, functional, and visually inoffensive to the majority of users.
 6. A new user should be able to view information intuitively, even if they do not know the commands used to perform tasks.
+7. Should be able to type up to 2000 characters without a noticeable lag.

 *{More to be added}*